Copyediting 2: Headway

 Who is this course suitable for?

-This course guides you through the technicalities of copyediting displayed matter and bibliographies, and introduces you to photographs and figures.
+This course consolidates the concepts introduced in Copyediting 1: Introduction and considers further technicalities surrounding the editing of images.
+An efficient approach to editing notes and references is also given.
 The exercises cover a variety of texts, from public information to academic books, and give a lot of scope for practice.

-CE2 is an assessed course.
+Copyediting 2: Headway is an assessed course.
 Two upgrade points are awarded for completing the course, and a further three for passing the final assignment.
-Achieving a pass indicates that you are ready, should you want to, to move on to the more advanced CE3: Progress.
+Achieving a pass indicates that you are ready, should you want to, to move on to the more advanced Copyediting 3: Progress.

 What you should know after the course

-After taking this course you should be confident in your knowledge of how to deal with more complex material that is routinely encountered in the copyediting world – or should know where to look if something unusual crops up.
+After taking this course you should be confident in your knowledge of how to deal with more complex material that is routinely encountered in copyediting.
 As a result of your tutor’s marks and comments, you should also know exactly where you need to work hardest to improve.

 I now feel far more confident in my abilities to copyedit a range of materials.
 Having feedback and support from an experienced professional has been invaluable.SB